oauth-wg/oauth-cross-device-security/main.md

 - Self-Issued OpenID Provider v2 (SIOP V2): A standard that allows end-user to present self-attested or third party attested attributes when used with Opend ID for Verifiable Credential protocols.
 The user scans a QR code presented by the relying party to initiate the flow.

 # Mitigating Against Cross-Device Flow Attacks
 The unauthenticated channel between the initiating device and the authenticating device allows attackers to change the context in which the authorization request is presented to the user.
-This shifts responsibility of authenticating the channel between the two devices to the end-user.
-End users have "expertise elsewhere" (i.e. experts in ).
-They are not security experts and don't understand the protocols and systems they interact with.
+This shifts responsibility of "authenticating" the channel between the two devices to the end-user.
+End users have "expertise elsewhere" and are typically not security experts and don't understand the protocols and systems they interact with.
 As a result, end-users are poorly equipped to authenticate the channel between the two devices.
 Mitigations should focus on:

 1. Minimizing reliance on the user to make decisions to authenticate the channel.
 2. Providing better information with which to make decisions to authenticate the channel.
 3. Recovering from incorrect channel authentication decisions by users.

-To achieve the above outcomes, the exploits of cross-device flows require a three-pronged approach that:
+To achieve the above outcomes, mitigating the exploits of cross-device flows require a three-pronged approach:

 1. Secure deployed protocols with practical mitigations.
 2. Adopt or develop more secure protocols where possible.
 3. Provide analytical tools to assess vulnerabilities and effectiveness of mitigations.

-Practical Mitigations
+## Practical Mitigations

 A number of protocols that enable cross-device flows that are susceptible to illicit consent grant attacks are already deployed.
 The security profile of these protocols can be improved through practical mitigations that provide defense in depth that either:

-1. Prevent the attack from being initiated.
+1. Prevents the attack from being initiated.
 2. Disrupts the attack once it is initiated.
-3. Remediate or reduce the impact if the attack succeeds.
+3. Remediates or reduces the impact if the attack succeeds.

 It is recommended that one or more of the mitigations are applied whenever implementing a cross-device flow.
 Every mitigation provides an additional layer of security that makes it harder to initiate the attack, disrupts attacks when in process or reduces the impact of a successful attack.

-## Establish Proximity
+### Establish Proximity
 The unauthenticated channel between the initiating and authenticating device allows attackers to obtain a QR code or user code in one location and display in another location.
 Establishing proximity between the location of the initiating device and the authentication device limits an attacker's ability to launch attacks by sending the user or QR codes to large numbers of users across the globe.
 There are a couple of ways to establish proximity:

 - Physical connectivity: This is a good indicator of proximity, but requires specific ports, cables and hardware and may be challenging from a user experience perspective or may not be possible in certain settings (e.g., when USB ports are blocked or removed for security purposes).
 Physical connectivity may be better suited to dedicated hardware like FIDO devices that can be used with protocols that are resistant to the exploits described in this document.